The u-root cpu command

 libraries into a single file, to be executed elsewhere.
 The u-root project even

-offers one such tool, called pox
+offers one such tool, called pox, for portable executables.
+Pox uses the

 dynamic loader to figure out all the shared libraries a program uses, and place